banner type: None

 Guest feedback matters to hotels – and all other types of lodging businesses, from B&Bs and inns to hostels and short-term rentals – because happy guests are more likely to become loyal guests, whereas unhappy guests are more likely to stay elsewhere.

 Not only that, but unhappy guests may become detractors, voicing their opinions in public forums like online reviews.
-This can be damaging to the property’s reputation and can deter other travelers from booking.
+This can be damaging to the hotel’s reputation and can deter other travelers from booking.
 On the other hand, happy guests may become promoters or advocates, sharing their positive experiences in online reviews and recommending your property to others.
 Good reviews can boost the property’s reputation and encourage more travelers to choose it for their next stay.

 Guest feedback is a gift.
 As a hotelier, you can’t be everywhere at all times, so you rely on guests to share what they’re thinking, experiencing, and feeling.
 These insights can help you with service recovery and identify any changes necessary to prevent detractors and create more advocates.